Skip to content

 Together, they allow the drone to measure its altitude above the ground and estimate horizontal motion relative to the floor, which is crucial for position estimation(1).

-- Bitcraze also provides three absolute positioning systems: the Lighthouse Positioning System, the Loco Positioning System and Motion Capture Positioning.
-The Flow Deck, however, provides relative positioning with the advantage of performing all computation on-board.
+1. Bitcraze also provides three absolute positioning systems: the Lighthouse Positioning System, the Loco Positioning System and Motion Capture Positioning.
+The Flow Deck v2, however, offers relative positioning and does not rely on external infrastructure such as base stations, anchors or motion-capture cameras, which makes the entire positioning process self-contained on the drone.

 Test Fixtures